Irish Life shareholder drops challenge to state takeover

+* Sakthi Finance Ltd - dec quarter net profit 40.3 million rupees versus profit34.6 mlnrupees year ago

-DUBLIN One of three shareholders challenging Dublin's recapitalisation and effective nationalisation of bancassurer Irish Life and Permanent IPM.I has withdrawn his action, Ireland's High Court heard on Thursday.
+DUBLIN Aug 11 One of three shareholders challenging Dublin's recapitalisation and effective nationalisation of bancassurer Irish Life and Permanent has withdrawn his action, Ireland's High Court heard on Thursday.

-The government was granted a High Court order to inject 2.7 billion euros (2.3 billion pounds) into Irish Life after it was required to fill most of a near 4 billion euros capital shortfall by the end of last month under the country's EU-IMF bailout.
+The government was granted a High Court order to inject 2.7 billion euros ($3.8 billion) into Irish Life after it was required to fill most of a near 4 billion euros capital shortfall by the end of last month under the country's EU-IMF bailout.

 Shareholders in Irish Life originally voted against state plans to take a 99 percent plus share in the bancassurer, but the government instead used sweeping new bank laws introduced late last year to recapitalise the group.